 Eaton Canyon Natural Area:

-Located at the base of the San Gabriel Mountains in Pasadena, Eaton Canyon offers numerous trails, a botanical garden, and even a waterfall.
+Located at the base of the San Gabriel Mountains, Eaton Canyon offers numerous trails.
+In addition, this Pasadena location also features a botanical garden, and even a waterfall.
 In the fall, the cottonwoods and willows don their autumn colors, and the cooler weather makes for a pleasant hiking experience.